Life Events

 Much of the appeal of moving to Dubai is due to the city’s independent regulation, supportive infrastructure and tax-friendly regime within its multiple free-zones.
-In addition, October 2022 saw the approval of new visas that have been specifically designed to facilitate the immigration process.
+What’s more, October 2022 saw the approval of new visas specifically designed to facilitate the immigration process.

 Since 2002, Dubai has opened its residential market to foreigners.
-It is important at the outset to understand that the property should be located in designated leasehold (near the city center) or freehold areas (spread out across the Emirate).
-There is a limited number of units available to foreigners, however, the number has increased significantly and there is a vast option of apartments, villas and townhouses.
+It is important at the outset to understand that the property should be located in designated leasehold (near the city centre) or freehold areas (spread out across the Emirate).
+There are limited units available to foreigners.
+However, this number has increased significantly, and there is now a vast range of apartments, villas and townhouses.

 The process of buying is relatively straightforward.
 A valid passport will be required and there is no need for a resident visa.
 The process on average takes 30 days to complete once the sale agreement has been signed.